 Using banned or broken hashtags.
 The most obvious examples would be that you’ll want to avoid are NSFW-related ones, but you’ll also want to keep an eye out for the unexpected like #elevator.

 You can check whether or not the hashtags you’re using are banned by simply scrolling down to the end of the page.

 Using Instagram bots or other services that violate the app’s terms of service.
 Bots that allow you to auto-follow or like other posts for example.
 Instagram will notice this kind of suspicious activity and ban you if you’re not careful.

 Having big surges in your Instagram activity following periods of inactivity

 Being reported as spam or abuse by others

-To avoid being shadowbanned you should create and share high quality content, and avoid using spammy hashtags with posts that are not relevant to the content you’re sharing.
+To avoid being shadowbanned, you should create and share high quality content, and avoid using spammy hashtags with posts that are not relevant to the content you’re sharing.
 Using your own custom hashtag is a safe move!

 Now that you know the steps for getting started with properly using hashtags on Instagram it’s time to get to work!

-Find the hashtags that are right for you and your brand.
+Do your Instagram hashtag research: find the hashtags that are right for you and your brand.